vivekruhela/miRPipe/README.md

 System Requireents:

-• 64bit, 8.00 GB RAM [OS version : Ubuntu 18.04 as MiRPipe has been developed in Ubuntu:18.04]
+• 64bit, 8.00 GB RAM [OS version : Ubuntu 18.04 as miRPipe has been developed in Ubuntu:18.04]

 ### Prerequisites